Nothing Can Trump My Birthday

 "Well I'll be!
 I thought M.F. was exaggerating.
 You really are stuck in a ditch.
 How'd you get down there, girl?
 My, my!
 And she says you think you might have really messed up your ankle.
 Ouch."

 Jim's niceties typically consist of zero eye contact and a simple hand wave from across the street.
-Tonight, he decides to have an entire conversation with himself as I sit wet and in pain in a ditch that I can't crawl out of.
+Tonight, he decides to have an entire conversation with himself as I sit wet and in pain inside a ditch that I can't crawl out of.

 "Thank goodness you're here, Jim.
 I was looking up at the stars and apparently veered off course," I say, praying he will soon exit his truck cab and give me a hand out of the ditch.